AdobeDocs/commerce-cloud-service.en/help/cloud-guide/services/opensearch.md

    For Pro projects, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to change the OpenSearch version in the Staging and Production environments.

-1. Set the `relationships` property in the `.magento.app.yaml` file.
+1. Set or verify the `relationships` property in the `.magento.app.yaml` file.

    ```yaml
    relationships: